ekfiagbedzi/WebScraping/README.md

 ## Running the docker container on an EC2 instance.
 I also set up an EC2 instance and tested this scrapper on it and it run without issues

+## Monitoring metrics of a docker
+I monitored the metrics of a docker container I ran on an EC2 instance